-The Internal Revenue Service issued Revenue Procedure 2005-14, which allows you to move out of your primary residence and convert it into investment property.
+The IRS issued Revenue Procedure 2005-14, which allows you to move out of your primary residence and convert it into investment property.
 The question is: how long must you hold the property as investment property?

-Based on Revenue Procedure 2008-16, we recommend that our clients hold the property for investment for at least 24 months or more to demonstrate that they have the intent to hold for investment.
+Based on Revenue Procedure 2008-16, we recommend that our clients hold the property for investment for at least 24 months or more to demonstrate they had the intent to hold for investment.
 Once you have held the property for investment for at least 24 months, you can sell it and qualify for a combined 121 Exclusion and 1031 Exchange strategy.